tlevora/linker-sections-init-rs/README.md

 } INSERT BEFORE .uninit;
 ```

 In rust code it is needed to call macro `init_sections` with proper argument.
+The `init_sections`
+macro shall be usually called before or at the beginning of `main` function.

 ```rust
 #![no_std]